John-Brandon/MakahGW/README.md

 1. The Strike Limit Algorithm for this hunt is based on an alternating season hunt strategy (e.g. odd years hunt in winter with max strike of 3, even years in summer with max strike 2).

 2. There are several additional differences between the developmental SLA and that from 2012, including:
-	  1. An absence of block quotas for the PCFG stock.
+	  1. An absence of block quotas for landed whales.
 	  2. The summer hunt is stopped if one whale is landed.
 	  3. The annual PCFG Strike Limit can not be greater than ABL = PBR - HCM.
 	      where: